End-to-End Jet Classification of Boosted Top Quarks with the CMS Open Data: Interpretation and Discussion

 The second insight comes from the performance of the BPIX RecHits.
-As mentioned in Section \ref{sec:jetID}, the BPIX RecHits do not show strong standalone single-layer performance.
+As mentioned in Section \ref{sec:jetID}, the BPIX do not show a strong standalone single sub-detector performance.
 However, this is to be expected for multiple reasons.
-The pixel detector has an $\eta$ and $\phi$ resolution of 10 $\mu$m, giving the inner most layers a 1D spatial resolution that is almost eight times finer than the ECAL \cite{tdr-tracker, tdr-ecal}; the ECAL resolution is too coarse to derive vertex information from pixel hits.
+The pixel detector has an $\eta$ and $\phi$ resolution of 10 $\mu$m, giving the inner most layers a 1D spatial resolution that is almost eight times finer than the ECAL \cite{tdr-tracker, tdr-ecal}.
 Furthermore, we only considered the barrel region of the pixel detector, and do not include any RecHits from the forward region of the pixel detector.
-Any jets that border the $\eta$ acceptance of this study will only have RecHit information for a portion of the jet image.
+Any jets that border the $\eta$ acceptance of this study will be missing RecHits from portions of the BPIX layers.
 Finally, our network is agnostic to each layer's distance from the beamline, giving the network incomplete information about the RecHits global positioning.
 For example, the RecHits will drift in $\phi$ as the charged particle bends in the CMS detector's magnetic field.
 But unless more layers are added to the image, the network does not have enough information to know the order of each hit nor the direction in $\phi$ the particle is moving.
 But despite the shortcomings of our current RecHit implementation, we find remarkable results.
-With the exception of the final layer combination, where BPIX RecHits are added to images composed of track $\pT$ + $d0$ + $dZ$ + ECAL + HCAL information, we note that adding the RecHits gives a significant increase in network performance.
+With the exception of the final layer combination, where BPIX RecHits are added to images composed of track $\pT$ + $d0$ + $dZ$ + ECAL + HCAL information, we note that adding the BPIX RecHits gives a statistically significant increase in network performance.
 The most notable are cases where BPIX RecHits are added on top of the tracking variables (1), and the case where BPIX RecHits are used in lieu of the derived tracking information (2).